Operation Round Up

 Operation Round Up® Scholarship

-Eligibility: To be eligible, students' parents or legal guardians must be Kankakee Valley REMC member-consumers and participating in Operation Round Up by February 4, 2020.
+Eligibility: To be eligible, students' parents or legal guardians must be Kankakee Valley REMC member-consumers and participating in Operation Round Up on or before February 1, 2022.
 If you currently do not participate in Operation Round Up and wish to sign-up, please contact the KV REMC office at 800-552-2622

 Frequently Asked Questions

 Operation Round Up Trust is a separate entity from KV REMC with its own board of directors consisting of leaders within the community.
 Current board members include: Darl Jarneke, Kouts; Keith Meyers, Chesterton; Ed Marks, Wanatah; Dolores Surfus, Knox; Judy Jelinek, San Pierre; Pat Hedge, Crown Point; and Gloria Field, Winamac.

 Operation Round Up funds may be used for community service projects, economic development, education and youth programs, environmental projects, emergency energy assistance and disaster relief.
 Operation Round Up funds may not be used for political purposes.